phonopy/phono3py/doc/phono3py-api.md

 ```

 `Phono3py.generate_fc2_displacements()` is the method to generate displacement
 dataset for fc2.
-This is usually unnecessary to be called because this is called
+This is normally unnecessary to be called because this is
-when `Phono3py.generate_displacements()` is called.
+called when `Phono3py.generate_displacements()` is called.
 `Phono3py.generate_fc2_displacements()` may be called explicitly if non-default
 control of displacement pattern is expected.
 See their docstrings for the
 details.